Cyclic Objects from Surfaces: Cyclic objects

-It is well-known that cyclic category is isomorphic to its opposite category.
+It is well known that the cyclic category is isomorphic to its opposite category.
 The isomorphism established by Connes in~\cite{Connesext} is called \textit{cyclic duality}.
-In its version due to Loday \cite[Proposition 6.1.11]{loday98}, the cyclic duality~$L \co \Delta C^\opp \to \Delta C$ is identity on objects and it is defined on morphisms as follows.
+In its version due to Loday \cite[Proposition~6.1.11]{loday98}, the cyclic duality~$L \co \Delta C^\opp \to \Delta C$ is the identity on objects and it is defined on morphisms as follows.
 For~$n\in \N^*$ and~$0\leq i \leq n$,

 and for $n\in \N$ and $0\leq j \leq n$,